Sales and Marketing Best Practices: Capturing Online Buyers

 What does “buy now” functionality on a hauler’s website do?

 When this article refers to “buy now” functionality, it means the ability for a customer to view a quote, sign/agree to service terms, and pay for those services via the hauler’s own website.
+Therefore, capturing the online buyer.
 This is not “fill out a form and we’ll get back to you” or “you can pay your bill online” functionality.
 “Buy now” is for new customers who arrive at the haulers website to buy services for the first time, or existing customers to add/remove services.
 In order to do so, the “buy now” process must identify where a customer lives through a process known as “geolocation.”

 Because many haulers offer multiple service types, the mapping software must also be able to “layer” one service polygon upon another.